nvinayvarma189/nvinayvarma189.github.io/content/posts/house-hunting.md

 1. Always try to negotiate on rent and the deposit amount.
 All owners expect you to negotiate and hence will quote a slightly higher amount at the beginning itself.
     1. It is common for owners to quote unreasonable amounts of deposit (as much as 10 months of rent as a security deposit).
     2. In my experience, they are usually open to reducing either the rent or the deposit amount.
 But you can ask for a reduction in both.
 In Feb 20203, we negotiated a 28k rent and 2.8L deposit deal to a 26k rent and 1.4L deposit deal for a 2BHK near Indiranagar (we could not go forward with that option due to some other reason).
-    3. If you really like a house but the security deposit is too high, you can ask if the payment of security deposit can be made in installments.
+    3. If you really like a house but the security deposit is too high, you can ask if the payment of the security deposit can be made in installments.
 2. Some things to check for in the rental agreement document (a document provided by the owner to the tenants):
     1. What is the date to pay the rent every month?
     2. Once you've moved in, how many days do you have to stay before you can move out?
 If the owner asks you to vacate the flat, how many days do you get to stay before you move out?
 This is called a lock-in period.